rj1804/brain_surgery/README.md

   - SWDIO
   - NRST
   - UART7 RX (it's RX, but it can be used as TX as well which is what we do)
-- the makefile use OPENOCD (https://openocd.org/) but you could also use the official STM32CubeProgrammer (https://www.st.com/en/development-tools/stm32cubeprog.html)
+- the makefile uses OPENOCD (https://openocd.org/) but you could also use the official STM32CubeProgrammer (https://www.st.com/en/development-tools/stm32cubeprog.html)

 ## **erasing the original bootloader**
 - **NOTE: do this only if you know exactly what you are doing!!!**